Bad breath: Testing

 Although such instrumentation and examinations are widely used in breath clinics, the most important measurement of bad breath (the gold standard) is the actual sniffing and scoring of the level and type of the odour carried out by trained experts ("organoleptic measurements").
 The level of odour is usually assessed on a six-point intensity scale.

 Classification

-Two main classification schemes exist for bad breath, although neither are universally accepted.
+Several classification schemes have been proposed to define halitosis.